Yadhirr/Eco-Smart-Water-Bottle/README.md

 Project Overview:

-The EcoSmart website is a front-end web project designed to:Present product features clearly, Display structured pricing, Allow users to customize their product, Dynamically calculate total price

--Validate user input in contact forms

--Provide a responsive navigation experience
+The EcoSmart website is a front-end web project designed to:Present product features clearly, Display structured pricing, Allow users to customize their product, Dynamically calculate total price, Validate user input in contact forms, Provide a responsive navigation experience

 -This project demonstrates practical use of: